vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.6.1 =
+* Fix: 'free' agreements where the agreement status is 'STOPPED' should not be completed.
+* Fix: Do not attempt to fetch charge for synchronised renewals at initial order.
+* Fix: Add 'completed' to 'woocommerce_valid_order_statuses_for_payment_complete' conditionally instead of rolling our own logic.

 = 1.6.0 =
 * Enhancement: There's now an overview of failed charges and their failure reason on the Settings -> Vipps Recurring Payments page.
 * Refactor: Use the Helper class for most of our frequently used meta keys.